Keywords

 Parameters

-type - a valid variable data type.
-Valid types are: Integer, Long, Single, Double, Date, Boolean, String, Variant, Object.
+- a valid variable data type.
+Valid types are: Integer, Long, Single, Double, Date, Boolean, String, Variant, Object

 Notes